Bobris/BTDB/Doc/Relations.md

 How do we get `IPersonTable` interface to actually insert persons?
 First we need [obtain transaction](ODBDictionary.md)

-From transaction we get creator of relation which we should keep and use for creating relation interface for transaction every time we need it.
+From transaction, we get creator of relation which we should keep and use for creating relation interface for transaction every time we need it.

 ```C#